New Boston Mayor Kim Janey vows to build ‘better, more equitable city’

 Janey stepped up from her previous role as Boston City Council president when former Mayor Marty Walsh was confirmed as U.S. Labor Secretary and resigned.

-She said she is focused on recovering from the pandemic and safely reopening the city.
+She said she is now focused on addressing economic disparities, recovering from the pandemic, and safely reopening the city.

-“As I assume the responsibilities of the mayor of Boston, I promise to give you bold, courageous leadership,” Janey said
+“As I assume the responsibilities of the mayor of Boston, I promise to give you bold, courageous leadership,” Janey said.
+“Over the past year, the same communities hardest hit by the public health crisis have experienced the highest rate of housing and food insecurity.
+I will address these economic disparities with new urgency to reopen Boston’s economy with equity.”

-After taking a moment to recount her personal history as a Boston Public Schools student during the desegregation in the 1970s, she also that the city’s recovery must include safely reopening schools and vaccinating teachers.
+After taking a moment to recount her personal history as a Boston Public Schools student during the desegregation in the 1970s and the rocks that struck her bus, she stressed that the city’s recovery must include safely reopening schools and vaccinating teachers.

 Janey will serve in an acting capacity for the nine months remaining in Walsh’s term.
 She has not said if she plans to run for mayor in the November election.